 postsBySubreddit,

-In our reducer file, we have two reducers, each managing its own part of the state, which will eventually be merged into a single root reducer using combineReducers
+Your reducer file has two reducers, each of which manages its own part of the state.
+Eventually they will be merged into a single root reducer using combineReducers

-We’re going to export the individual reducer functions to make testing more convenient, by adding this snippet to reducers/index.js
+.
+Export the individual reducer functions to make testing more convenient by adding this snippet to reducers/index.js

 directory under reducers